sahlet-official/userlog/Designerview/Designerview.md

 Based on UX requirements and product owner requirements, the following specifications were developed for the UI interface:
 Style: minimalism.
+Color palette: white, black and shades.

+After clarification of the task, the following changes were made to the customer's UX scheme:
+-side drop-down menu was removed and replaced with a lower central menu

 The UX scheme was based on the scheme from ProdOwnerView